cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 [Interfaces](../interfaces/interfaces-intro.md) let end-users interact with full-node clients.
 This means querying data from the full-node or creating and sending new transactions to be relayed by the full-node and eventually included in a block.

 The main interface is the [Command-Line Interface](../interfaces/cli.md).
 The CLI of an SDK application is built by aggregating [CLI commands](#cli) defined in each of the modules used by the application.
-The CLI of an application generally has the `-cli` suffix (e.g. `appcli`), and defined in a file called `cmd/appcli/main.go`.
+The CLI of an application is the same as the daemon (e.g. `appd`), and defined in a file called `appd/main.go`.
 The file contains:

-- **A `main()` function**, which is executed to build the `appcli` interface client.
+- **A `main()` function**, which is executed to build the `appd` interface client.
 This function prepares each command and adds them to the `rootCmd` before building them.
-At the root of `appCli`, the function adds generic commands like `status`, `keys` and `config`, query commands, tx commands and `rest-server`.
+At the root of `appd`, the function adds generic commands like `status`, `keys` and `config`, query commands, tx commands and `rest-server`.
-- **Query commands** are added by calling the `queryCmd` function, also defined in `appcli/main.go`.
+- **Query commands** are added by calling the `queryCmd` function.
 This function returns a Cobra command that contains the query commands defined in each of the application's modules (passed as an array of `sdk.ModuleClients` from the `main()` function), as well as some other lower level query commands such as block or validator queries.
-Query command are called by using the command `appcli query [query]` of the CLI.
+Query command are called by using the command `appd query [query]` of the CLI.
 - **Transaction commands** are added by calling the `txCmd` function.
 Similar to `queryCmd`, the function returns a Cobra command that contains the tx commands defined in each of the application's modules, as well as lower level tx commands like transaction signing or broadcasting.
-Tx commands are called by using the command `appcli tx [tx]` of the CLI.
+Tx commands are called by using the command `appd tx [tx]` of the CLI.
-- **A `registerRoutes` function**, which is called from the `main()` function when initializing the [application's light-client daemon (LCD)](../core/node.md#lcd) (i.e. `rest-server`). `registerRoutes` calls the `RegisterRoutes` function of each of the application's module, thereby registering the routes of the module to the lcd's router.
-The LCD can be started by running the following command `appcli rest-server`.

 See an example of an application's main command-line file from the [nameservice tutorial](https://github.com/cosmos/sdk-tutorials/tree/master/nameservice)